Skip to main content

 6. When a confirmation message appears, click Apply.

-You can activate a deactivated occupancy limit zone or deactivate an activated zone.
-Deactivating a zone will reset Current Occupancy and Bypass Count.
+You can activate a deactivated occupancy limit setting or deactivate an activated setting.
+Deactivating the settings will reset Current Occupancy and Bypass Count.

 1. Click Settings on the Launcher page.

-2. Click Advanced AC on the left sidebar.
+2. Click Advanced AC in the left sidebar.

 5. Click Activate or Deactivate at the top right of the screen.